margotwagner/my-website-academic/content/authors/margotwagner/_index.md

 # Interests to show in About widget
 interests:
-- Data Science, Machine Learning and Artificial Intelligence
+- Data science, machine learning and artificial intelligence
-- Mental Health, Psychiatry, and Psychology
+- Mental health, psychiatry, and psychology
-- Computational Neuroscience
+- Computational neuroscience

 # Education to show in About widget
 education: